Art, Music, Design

 By the way: The higher education institute’s approach is quite important.
 For example, some degree programmes are more practical and some more theoretical.
 That’s why it’s advisable to compare the higher education institutions in advance with regard to their content and methods.
 In addition, although music studies often overlap with the fields of musicology and/or music pedagogy, note that musicology and music pedagogy are different fields of study.

-As a rule, you need a general higher education entrance qualification or equivalent for admission.
+As a rule, you need a general or subject-specific higher education entrance qualification or equivalent for admission.
 The higher education entrance requirement is particularly important for the teacher training programme.
 In addition, there are usually further aptitude tests, which are determined and carried out by the higher education institutions themselves.
 The aptitude tests are usually divided into a practical and a theoretical part: In the practical part, for example, your singing and speaking voice and your skills in your chosen instrument(s) are tested.
 It is common, for example, that you have to perform pieces from different periods.
 In the theoretical part, you are tested on your general knowledge of music, including ear training, knowledge of music history and the theory of forms.
 The entrance exams are often not easy and you will be competing with many other candidates.
 Sometimes, for example, mastering several instruments can be an advantage.
 In some cases, higher education institutions even require you to master at least two instruments.

 If you do not have a general higher education entrance qualification or equivalent, but can demonstrate an above-average artistic-musical talent, you may still be admitted to a degree programme!